Connect with us

 Lane said her son does okay with the virtual lessons, but that, like many young children, it can be hard for him to maintain his focus spending that many hours a day on the computer.
 She said he pays attention better and learns better with his teacher there in person.

-Johnson said the district is partnering with churches and nonprofits to internet access, counseling, meals and water for families in need.
-He also said they will continue to provide for educators teaching virtually and after-school enrichment programs to help students master content.
+Johnson said the district is partnering with churches and nonprofits to provide internet access, counseling, meals and water for families in need.
+He also said they will continue to provide support for educators teaching virtually and after-school enrichment programs to help students master content.

 This article first appeared on Mississippi Today and is republished here under a Creative Commons license.